lconcia/life_sciences_ml_at_tacc/docs/section5/intro_to_llms_rag.rst

 Select the "pencil" icon next to the "bge-m3" model to open the "Edit Model" dialog box.
 Scroll down to "Advanced Params" section and click on the "Show" button to the right.
 This will show the advanced parameters for the model.
 Scroll down to the "Context Length (Ollama)" parameter, click on the number to the right and set it to 8192.
 This will increase the context length for the embedding model to 8192 tokens.
-Scroll back up to the top of the dialog box and click the "Back" button to close the dialog box.
+Scroll to the bottom and click the 'Save & Update' button.
 This will take us back to the "Models" pane.

 .. figure:: ./images/rag_embedding_model_settings.png
    :width: 600